 Here are a few examples used in a contextual digital marketing campaign.

 1. Email marketing campaigns

-The data gathered by customers previous actions is valuable for companies to offer their clients the option to revalue their decision to purchase from your business as well as keeping themselves present in the consumer’s minds as they get ready to make a purchase.
+The data gathered by customers' previous actions is valuable for companies to offer their clients the option to revalue their decision to purchase from your business as well as keep themselves present in the consumer’s minds as they get ready to make a purchase.